MatthijsHak/MetalDock/docs/docs/input_parameters.md

 ---

 ### ini_parameters
-Keyword that needs to be activated if the well-depth parameters of the metal protein interaction are specified in the **'.ini'** file
+Keyword that needs to be activated if the well-depth parameters of the metal protein interaction are specified in the **'.ini'** file.

 **Default input:**
 ini_parameters = False